kaushik12/DataRescue_jkan/_datasets/vetpop2023-branch-of-service-for-male-veterans-fy2024-and-2053.md

 ---
 schema: data_rescue_project
-title: VetPop2023 Branch of Service for Male Veterans: FY2024 and 2053
+title: VetPop2023 Branch of Service for Male Veterans FY2024 and 2053
 organization: Office of Information and Technology - IT Operations and Services (ITOPS)
 agency: Department of Veterans Affairs
 websites: data.va.gov